Ynn/selfstar/general/download.md

 However, *you should not run two instance of iCASA at the same time* on the same computer.
 There will be network conflicts otherwise.
 {/note}

-###Web Server Part Launch
+### How to run iCASA gateway ?

 Go to the root of your iCASA runtime directory.

+Run the startGateway script (.sh on UNIX, .bat on WINDOWS).

+### How to run the Web Server Part ?

+Even if the gateway does not need the GUI part to run, we strongly advise you to use the GUI to get a feedback from the simulator.

+Go to the root of your iCASA runtime directory.

-Execute startGUI script on Unix systems or startGUI.bat script on Windows systems.
+Execute startGUI.sh script on Unix systems or startGUI.bat script on Windows systems.

 By default, the web server port is set to 9000.
-The simulator home page is available at <http://localhost:9000/>
+The simulator home page is available at <http://localhost:9000/> using your browser (Firefox is strongly recommanded).

 </section>